 Think about it this way: if you were injured in an accident would you consider treating yourself or would you seek outside medical attention?
 If your car was damaged, would you fix the car yourself?
 Do you have an economics degree to precisely argue with an insurance company about missed wages and other pecuniary losses?
 Are you an expert in reconstructing an accident scene?
-Are you a claims adjuster that can determine if an an insurance company is truthful when they, “that’s the best we can offer to you”?
+Are you a claims adjuster that can determine if an insurance company is truthful when they, “that’s the best we can offer to you”?

-Unless you can answer yes to all those questions, you may need to consider retaining a personal injury attorney to ensure that all necessary steps occur for you to receive a fair and equitable settlement or recovery.
+Unless you can answer yes to all those questions, you may need to consider retaining a Harford County personal injury attorney to ensure that all necessary steps occur for you to receive a fair and equitable settlement or recovery.
 A lawyer serves as not just your legal representative, but also as a coordinator for all the experts and specialists that are necessary to make you whole as well as a processor of all the information, paperwork, communications, evaluations, reports, and bills in your claim.

 A lawyer will determine all the legal doctrines and statutes that may affect your recovery and the strength of your case.
 If the cases cannot be settled, the attorney will litigate on your behalf in the court of proper jurisdiction and secure the witnesses and evidence to present your case to the fullest.

-A personal injury lawyer generally handles your case on a contingency basis, meaning he/she will only collect a fee from the recovery.
+A Worcester personal injury lawyer generally handles your case on a contingency basis, meaning he/she will only collect a fee from the recovery.
 Therefore, the attorney has a natural incentive to seek the greatest recovery and explore every legal avenue to maximize and protect your claim.
-Your lawyer can only earn more if you in turn receive more of a recovery as well.
+Your lawyer can only earn more if you in turn receive more recovery as well.

 If a case is not on a contingency, then it would be on an hourly basis, which would mean that you will be paying for legal services at a rate of hundreds of dollars an hour.
 You would also need to pay money upfront called a retainer, providing your attorney with funds that he can have his bill paid from.

-Representation Agreement for Your Personal Injury Lawyer
+Representation Agreement for Your Maryland Personal Injury Lawyer

 When you hire an attorney to handle your personal injury case, the lawyer should provide you with an agreement that will describe what the percentage of the settlement claim will go to fees.
-Typically, the attorney will receive one third of the settlement with the percentage increasing if the case goes to court.
-The fees paid to the attorney do not include the bills and costs.
+Typically, the attorney will receive one-third of the settlement with the percentage increasing if the case goes to court. the fees paid to the attorney do not include the bills and costs.
 They are usually paid separately out of the recovery and are included in the amount determined as the settlement.

 Medical and Information Releases in Your Personal Injury Claim